NozomiS0129/meet/README.md

 ## Description

-Users can use this application to view upcoming events for a specific city.
-Users can filter events by city and check the detail by clicking it.
-This application can be used when there's no internet connection.
+This progressive web app is built for event management, using React and a test-driven development approach.
+Users can utilize this application to view upcoming events for a specific city and access details by clicking on them.
+The information for events is fetched from the Google Calendar API.

-## Technology
+## Technology Stack

-This is a serverless, progressive web application with REACT using test-driven development technique.

-## Dependency
+- React

-the Google Calendar API
+- Google Calendar API

-## Features
+- AWS Lambda
+- Jest
+- Jest Cucumber
+- Puppeteer
+- Atatus

+## Gerkins and User Stories

 ### Feature1: Filter Events By City